Sharukesh12/EX02-Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 ```
 /*
 Program to implement univariate Linear Regression to fit a straight line using least squares.
-Developed by: K ADHITHYA
+Developed by: T SHARUKESH
-RegisterNumber: 2305002001
+RegisterNumber: 2305002022
 */
 ```
 ```